 The Role of the Court in Approval of the Plan of Adjustment.
 The bankruptcy court must confirm the plan of adjustment if it finds that the various chapter 9 confirmation requirements have been satisfied.
 These include, among others, that at least one class of impaired creditors has voted to accept the plan; that post-bankruptcy claims will be paid in full on the plan's effective date (unless an impacted creditor agrees to different treatment); that any necessary approval by regulators or voters (in the case of most tax increases) has been obtained; and that creditors will receive as much under the plan as they would were the case dismissed.
-Broadly stated, the court should find that the debtor municipality has used all reasonable efforts to pay its creditors as much and as quickly as possible, recognizing that application of state law (such as tax limitation initiatives or other restrictions) may dramatically limit the ability of municipality to raise revenues.
-The court also must find that the plan is feasible, which means that the municipality will not need further reorganization or another chapter 9 case in the near future.
+Broadly stated, the court should find that the debtor municipality has used all reasonable efforts to pay its creditors as much and as guickly as possible, recognizing that application of state law (such as tax limitation initiatives or other restrictions) may dramatically limit the ability of municipality to raise revenues.
+The court also must find that the plan is feasible, which means that the municipality will not need further reorganization or another chapter 9 case in the relatively near future.

 Failure to Approve a Plan of Adjustment.
-If the plan of adjustment is not confirmed either by consent or by a court order binding non-consenting creditors (often referred to in bankruptcy parlance as a "cramdown"), the bankruptcy judge has the discretion to send the parties back to the drawing board to craft a better plan, or to simply can dismiss the chapter 9 case.
+In the event the bankruptcy judge does not approve the plan, he or she has the discretion to send the parties back to the drawing board to craft a better plan, or to dismiss the chapter 9 case.
 Due to the Tenth Amendment and the applicable Bankruptcy Code provisions, the judge has no ability to craft a plan of adjustment and compel the municipality to accept it.
 Dismissal of the case, of course, is a nightmare scenario because the municipality, which the judge earlier concluded (during the eligibility phase of the case) was unable to pay its debts, is now out of court, without the protection of the automatic stay, and is still unable to pay its debts.
-Such a result benefits neither the municipality nor its residents nor its creditors, and should provide a compelling incentive for the parties to the chapter 9 case to reach agreement on a plan of adjustment.
+Such a result benefits neither the municipality nor its residents nor its creditors and should provide a compelling incentive for the parties to the chapter 9 case to reach agreement on a plan of adjustment.